Unlearning in Diffusion models under Data Constraints: A Variational Inference Approach: Unlearning as Variational Divergence Minimization

+Here $\gamma$ is a hyper-parameter, $d$ is the model dimension.
 Eq.~\ref{eq-2} represents the proposed loss function used to optimize the pre-trained model during unlearning.
 The loss comprises two key terms: $A$ is referred to as the \textbf{\textit{plasticity inducer}}, and minimizes the log-likelihood of the unlearning data.
 In contrast, the term $B$, serving as the \textbf{\textit{stability regularizer}}, penalizes the model's parameters to prevent them from deviating too much from their pre-trained state during unlearning.
-To balance these two components, we introduce a hyper-parameter, $\gamma$. $\{\alpha_t: t \in T\}$ refers to the diffusion model's noise scheduler where $\Bar{\alpha}_{t} = \prod^{t}_{j=1} \alpha_j$. $\epsilon_0$ is the true added noise, $\epsilon_{\theta}(x_t,t)$ is the model predicted noise at time $t$ and, $d$ is the parameter dimension.
+To balance these two components, we introduce a hyper-parameter $\gamma$.
 Figure~\ref{fig:PBU-method} is a detailed illustration of our framework and details the different loss components used for the unlearning of $D_f$.
 Further, the estimation of $\mu^*_i$ and $\sigma^*_i$ is discussed in Appendix~\ref{estimation_mu_sigma}.